danielmrhodes/JANUS/README.md

 Geometry Commands
 -----------------
 The /Geometry commands are common across all modes.
 With the exception of /Geometry/Update, all /Geometry commands are optional.
-Note that the target material does **NOT** define the recoiling nucleus for the kinematics or excittion, it only defines "bulk" material properties of the target.

 - /Geometry/Bambino2/UpstreamOffset *double unit*
   - Set (positive) z-offset of upstream silicon detector (Default: 3 cm)